How to Store Bitcoin

 Bitcoin wallets hold a user's keys, allowing them to sign transactions on the Bitcoin blockchain.
 Wallets also allow users to receive bitcoin and store it securely.

-A cold storage wallet has keys that never touch an internet-connected computer.
+Cold storage wallets isolate bitcoin private keys from the internet.
 Cold storage offers superior security at the cost of lower convenience.

 To protect Bitcoin's private, free nature, many developers are actively working on ways to make chain analysis heuristics obsolete and ensure that Bitcoin users can continue to transact pseudonymously.